-By understanding the historical context and implementing actionable strategies outlined in this guidebook, healthcare providers can ensure equitable care delivery and actively break down barriers experienced by patients who identify as LGBTQIA+.
+By understanding the historical context and implementing actionable strategies outlined in this guidebook, healthcare providers can strive to deliver equitable care and actively break down barriers experienced by patients who identify as LGBTQIA+.
 The tools and resources offered will help providers to deliver exceptional and inclusive patient care.
 Commitment to this initiative is paramount in shaping a healthcare environment that truly upholds the values of health equity, diversity, and inclusion.